gabrielvlad/README-template/cards-stats/cards-stats.md

 ## Themes :art:

-Altere o `default` para o nome do tema que deseja usar.
+Change the `default` to the name of the theme you want to use.

-Temas disponíveis: dark, radical, merko, gruvbox, tokyonight, onedark, cobalt, synthwave, highcontrast, dracula.
+Available themes: dark, radical, merko, gruvbox, tokyonight, onedark, cobalt, synthwave, highcontrast, dracula.

 ### Pattern